altomator/Image_Retrieval/README.md

 - topic classification (considering the WW1 theme)
 - image genres classification (photo/drawing/map...)

-It outputs one XML file per document, describing each page (and included illustrations) of the document.
+It outputs one XML metadata file per document, describing each page (and included illustrations) of the document.

 ##### SRU
 SRU requesting of Gallica digital library can be done with extractARKs_SRU.pl.
-The request must be copy/paste in the script.
+The SRU request must be copy/paste directly in the script.

-It outputs a text file (one ark per line).
+It outputs a text file (one ark ID per line).
 This output can then be used as the input of the OAI-PHM script.

 Usage:
 >perl extractARKs_SRU.pl OUT.txt